 1. The Company believes in treating all employees fairly and equitably.
 When it becomes necessary to discipline an employee to correct behavior or improve performance, managers will follow the progressive disciplinary action steps described below, whenever possible.
 Nothing in this procedure gives any employee the right to receive any particular level of discipline in any given situation.
 Termination from employment may only be made for just cause.
 This procedure does not apply to new employees who have not yet completed the probationary period.
 The progressive disciplinary action steps are:

-Documented verbal warning
+Documented verbal warning;

-Written warning
+Written warning;

+A suspension of up to three (3) scheduled 8 or 12 hour shifts;

+A final written warning and suspension of four (4) to ten (10) scheduled 8 or 12 hour shifts;

 Termination.

+Suspensions shall be unpaid and the suspended employee shall not be eligible to perform any work, whether a regularly scheduled shift or otherwise, during the period of the suspension.

 2. The above steps for progressive discipline will be documented in writing and placed in the employee’s personnel file.
 Management reserves the right to skip one or more steps of the progressive discipline depending on the severity of the offense.